 at 572,500 bbl/day it is about half the size of the world's largest (Jamnagar Refinery, Jamnagar, Gurarat, India 1,300,000 bbl/day).

-a quaking aspen colony in Utah’s Fishlake National Forest, is among the world’s largest, heaviest, and oldest living organisms.
-Hint from Backpacker Magazine Sept 2010) "To take in Pando’s size, park at Doctor Creek on UT 25 and climb 500 vertical feet up Mytoge Mountain on the Lakeshore National Recreation Trail.
+Pando, The Quaking Giant, a quaking aspen colony in Utah’s Fishlake National Forest, is among the world’s largest, heaviest, and oldest living organisms.
+A hint from Backpacker Magazine (Sept 2010) "To take in Pando’s size, park at Doctor Creek on UT 25 and climb 500 vertical feet up Mytoge Mountain on the Lakeshore National Recreation Trail.
 At mile three, look back to see Pando straddling the road.
 Continue for a 15-mile loop."

 Where is Kangbashi, the "Ghost City", near Ordos, Inner Mongolia, China?
 See: http://en.wikipedia.org/wiki/Kangbashi_New_Area for Wikipedia's description of this "new city" of one million that seems to now (2012) be a mis-allocation.
 The BBC reported on it 6 Dec 2012.